-The Duke License grants us an exclusive, worldwide, sublicenseable patent license related to the application of an inhibitor of Abl tyrosine kinase to the treatment of bacterial infections, and a non-exclusive license to certain research and technical information not included in the patent rights.
+The Duke License grants us an exclusive, worldwide, sublicensable patent license related to the application of an inhibitor of Abl tyrosine kinase to the treatment of bacterial infections, and a non-exclusive license to certain research and technical information not included in the patent rights.
+Unless sooner terminated as provided in the agreement, the term of the Duke License is until the later of ten years or until the expiration of the patent rights.